marsch/Architecture/evaluations/Connector(Component)QualityGuidelines.md

 ### Action with only Side Effects
 Perform an action which does not manipulate data.

 Name should be of the form verb-noun.
-The component should emit the input.
+The connector should emit the input.

 Example name: `sendEmail`